apache/buildstream-site/content/pages/index.md

 (e.g. debian packages, flatpak runtimes, sysroots, system images) for multiple platforms and chipsets.

-## BuildStream 2 is now available
+## BuildStream 2 pre-releases are now available

-BuildStream 2 has been released and effectively replaces BuildStream 1, which is now in maintenance mode and will no longer be actively developed.
+BuildStream 2 is now in beta.
+BuildStream 2 will effectively replace BuildStream 1, which will soon enter maintenance mode and will no longer be actively developed.

-Users are encouraged to follow the [porting guide](https://docs.buildstream.build/master/main_porting.html) to port their projects to the new API, and distributions are encouraged to ship BuildStream 2 in place of BuildStream 1.
+Users are encouraged to test the beta releases.
+See the [install page](install.html) for how to install them.
+Consult the [porting guide](https://docs.buildstream.build/master/main_porting.html) for information on how to port your projects to the new API.

 For a period of transition, we understand that users will need to use both BuildStream 1 and BuildStream 2 in parallel, this can be done in various ways, such as using containers,